 In the same way that wrinkles and joint ailments are related to aging, infertility is generally associated with aging.
 However, many of us are not aware that it can affect women younger than 30.
 A few women in their mid-20s surveyed in a gynecological study said that it took more than six years and at least four rounds of in-vitro fertilization(IVF) to conceive because their bodies were not producing quality eggs.
 Getting pregnant is not an easy task for women - young or old - because infertility is directly related to reproductive health, and therefore, age.
-Therefore consider speaking to the best OBGYN in Snellville, GA to learn more.
+Therefore, consider speaking to a fertility specialist near me to learn more.

 Many factors play a crucial role in successfully getting pregnant and carrying a baby the full term.
 One of them is the ovarian reserve.
 The eggs must be genetically normal to conceive, present without damage at the cellular level, and in abundance inside the ovaries.
 The eggs need to ovulate and transit through the fallopian tube to be fertilized by sperm and implanted in the uterine wall.

 As a woman ages, genetically abnormal eggs become common, and therefore, the chances of ovulating a healthy egg decreases resulting in failed pregnancy or miscarriage.
 However, both in older and younger women, eggs may be subjected to age or damage due to various causes.